 3. Write Short and to the point answers.
 Don’t write long, boring and unreadable sentences that go on and on.
 Instead, write precise and make your point in fewer words instead of bragging just for the sake of content length and its effect on SEO.
 Short paragraphs are great for better readability.

 4. Move to HTTPS/SSL.
-The study from Backlinko showed more than 70% of voice search results where form sites that were using a secure HTTPS/SSL connection.
+More than 70% of voice search results where form sites that were using a secure HTTPS/SSL connection.
 That’s a good reason (after chrome update) to switch to HTTPS.
 This is my most important SEO tip.

 5. Do not over optimize.
 Finally, don’t go over the bar making your content look terrible.
 Try to be as natural as possible.
 Write the way you talk make it more readable.
 ProwiritngAid is a useful tool to make that happen as well as Chrome extensions like Grammarly and Ginger.

 If you are still not using schema markup for better output of your data on SERPs, you are missing out on more clicks.
 Seriously, using schema is helpful for both users and search engines.
 It tells the Google crawler how to better understand your page and its purpose.
 By making use of all your structured input, Google shows its users the best results that are more than just text.

 It includes rating, time, the reviewers’ name, date, location and everything that can make the data consumption fast because people these days are low on time and want a response from everything to be fast.
 It helps in intent-based SEO.

 If you are blogging in cooking, lifestyle, news and tech niche, using schema markup will be more beneficial for you.
 There is a specific schema markup for specific content types such as reviews, data table, usual blog posts, recipes, timings, location and so on.
 You can always find them on the Schema.org official website.

 In WordPress, you can also install a plugin to start implementing schema markup right away.